Do you have a mentor or a group of mentors?

 His YouTube channel really gives you an authentic sense of who he is.
 He’s passionate about helping people, he’s a model family man, and he’s an all-around good, positive person.

-I cannot begin to tell you how much I’ve learned from Jeff over the years, but I’ll list a couple of the most memorable:
+Jeff is one of the best financial gurus around and I cannot begin to tell you how much I’ve learned from Jeff over the years, but I’ll list a couple of the most memorable:

-- His story of helping countless people around the world through his blog inspired me to start Daily New Years.
+- His story of helping countless people around the world through his blog inspired me to start Daily New Year’s.
 Without Jeff’s influence and inspiration, I don’t think my mindset would have ever opened up to the idea of starting a blog and podcast.

 - I increased my retirement savings from the 3% + the 3% company match to 10% + the 3% company match.
 At first, I put all of this in my 401k but then shifted 7% to a Roth IRA after later viewing one of Jeff’s videos.
 I also convinced my wife to do the same.